The Edward H. "Ted" Mullin '06 Memorial Fellowship Prize in History

 The fellowship is awarded by a committee of history department faculty.
 The selection criteria includes academic excellence (a GPA of at least 3.5) and personal qualities of character similar to the ones that we cherished in Ted: integrity, academic and/or athletic drive and competitiveness, selflessness and generosity, an inquiring and flexible mind, religious and/or broader ethical inquiry, and tolerance and curiosity.

-To make an application, please submit the following items to Nikki Lamberty, History Department Office, Leighton 210 by noon, Friday, February 21, 2014 to make copies and distribute them to the Mullin Prize Committee members.
-Paper and electronic submissions of all application materials listed below must be received by the deadline date.
-No late submissions - including your recommendation letters - please give your recommenders sufficient advance notice of the deadline date.)
+To make an application, please submit the following items to the History Department Office, Leighton 210, by the deadline: noon, Friday, February 17, 2017, so copies can be distributed to the Mullin Prize Committee members.
+Paper or electronic submissions of all application materials listed below must be received by the deadline date.
+Electronic submissions and faculty letters of recommendation can be e-mailed to nlambert.
+No late submissions - including your recommendation letters - please give your recommenders sufficient advance notice of the deadline.)

 i.
 Project Proposal and Budget

 Provide a 2-3 page description of your project, including your research topic; the methodological approach you plan to use; and the specific research activities you hope to carry out with the support of the Ted Mullin Prize.
-For example, these activities might include: transportation to a research site; living expenses; purchase of microfilm or archival materials; videotape for carrying out oral interviews.
-Include a one-page project budget that details these proposed expenses.
+For example, these activities might include: transportation to a research site; commuting expenses; living expenses (include meals and accommodations); purchase of microfilm, archival materials, flashdrives, office supplies; digital recording device for oral interviews.
+Include a one-page project budget that details all proposed expenses.

 ii.
 Personal Statement